aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The user can adjust any of the current parameter values and see the effects on the plots dynamically.
 The cost function value is updated and shown so that the effects of manual estimation can be compared to the initial auto-estimation.
 Adjustments can be made to the slider or by editing the text field value.
 Note that the estimate values are magnified 10-fold to allow finer adjustment of the estimates.
 This is due to the limited functionality of sliders within ``ImageJ`` dialogs.

-The ``Reset all`` checkbox can be used to set the values back to the initial estimates, for example if adjustments have significantly changed the cost function.
+The ``Reset all`` button can be used to set the values back to the initial estimates, for example if adjustments have significantly changed the cost function.
 Alternatively a double-click on a single slider will reset only that slider.

 Clicking the ``OK`` button will close the dialog and the current estimates are saved to memory.
 These values will be used in the FIRE plugin for the fields for spurious correlation correction.